Office of Public and Intergovernmental Affairs

 Activated Reservists and members of the National Guard are eligible if they served on active duty in a theater of combat operations after Nov.
 11, 1998, and were discharged under other than dishonorable conditions.

 Veterans who enroll with VA under this authority will continue to be enrolled even after their enhanced eligibility period ends.
 At the end of their enhanced eligibility period, Veterans enrolled in Priority Group 6 may be shifted to a lower priority group depending on their income level.
 For additional information, call 1-877-222-VETS (8387).

 OEF/OIF/OND Veterans may be eligible for a one-time dental evaluation and treatment following separation from service, if they did not have a dental exam prior to separation.
 Veterans must request a dental appointment within the first 180 days post separation from active duty.

-VA pays monthly compensation benefits for disabilities incurred or aggravated during active duty, or active duty for training as a result of injury or disease, or inactive duty training for disabilities due to injury, heart attack, or stroke.
+VA pays monthly compensation benefits for disabilities incurred or aggravated during active duty, or active duty for training for disabilities as a result of injury or disease, or inactive duty training for disabilities due to injury, heart attack, or stroke.
 Additionally, the discharge must be under other than dishonorable conditions.
-For additional information see Chapter 2, "Service-connected Disabilities."
+For additional information see Chapter 2, “Service-connected Disabilities.”